ankitsharma07/ankitsharma07/README.md

 -->
 *"Man's greatest asset is the unsettled mind." ~ Isaac Asimov*

 I am a Machine Learning Engineer.
-My interests includes systems, machine learning and engineering.

-I am passionate about the advancements in the field of Natural Language Processing and LLMs.
-In my free time I build and wander around open source codebases and develop on Apple Platforms.
+I am interested in Engineering, ML, Systems, and Apple Platforms [iOS, macOS, visionOS]

 **Emacs** is my favorite editor.

 You can reach me on: [x ~ twitter](https://x.com/nezubn "twitter") or on [linkedin](https://www.linkedin.com/in/ankitkumar1107/ "LinkedIn") or you can [mail me](mailto:ankit@nezubn.com)